oconnellryan/oconnellryan.github.io/research/ufc-judging.md

 In order to remove the red vs. blue corner effect, I randomly assigned each fighter's data to one of two sets of columns.
 I then calculated the difference between each of the statistics mentioned above between the two fighters.

 #### Binomial GLM Models:
+Two models were built for each striking breakdown, using the majority scorecard winner as the response variable.
 <div style="display: flex; gap: 40px;">

   <div style="text-align: center;">